Where We Meet

 Working With Me

-Whoever you are, whatever issues you bring into counseling, our work together will be collaborative.
+Whatever desires bring you into our conversations, our work together will be collaborative.
 We will follow your agenda, values, and priorities.
-Together, we can clarify what you want for yourself, identify strengths you already possess and can use in new ways, and work through the issues that keep you from being as happy, functional, and fulfilled as you can be, confident in your gifts and how to bring them to the world.
+Together, we can clarify your yearnings, desires, goals and visions, identify strengths you already possess and can use in new ways, and develop additional positive resources that will support your becoming as happy and fulfilled as you can be, confident in your gifts and how to bring them to the world.

 It's important to know that my idea of "a successful life" is one which is lived as fully as possible right until the moment it ends.
 Vitality, expressiveness, a wholesome relationship to one's past, a good relationship with yourself and loving connection with others, meaningful work or a sense of your life's purpose are goals I am strongly committed to supporting you to reach.

 I will listen to you deeply and without judgment.
 Quite often, this alone can bring some relief if you are in distress.
 Then, by heightening our awareness of "what is so" in your life, we can begin to shape the changes you seek.
-Changes in behavior and patterns of thought can improve mood and improve a client's ability to function.
 Also, I am by nature, temperament, and experience a coach and teacher.
-I am happy to bring that into our process together, whenever you find you might like to learn some specific skills -- in communication, stress relief, mindfulness, physical relaxation, and setting boundaries, for example.
+I will bring that into our process, sharing with you new possibilities for improved communication, stress relief, mindfulness, physical relaxation, and boundary-setting, for example.
 I can share resources with you for complementary practices such as reasonably-priced massage therapists, to classes in different styles of meditation, yoga, and tai chi, as well as websites, podcasts, readings on a wide variety of related topics.

-As a former actor, I have over 35 years' experience and training in relaxation techniques, body process, and developing creativity.
-I am also a writer, maker of botanical monoprints, mixed media collage and assemblages.
+As a former actor, I have over 40 years' experience and training in relaxation techniques, body process, and developing creativity.
+I am also a writer, maker of botanical monoprints, handmade journals, mixed media collage, and assemblages.
 This background enables me to use expressive arts interventions, and to work directly with body-emotion-mind-spirit interconnections in our counseling.
-If you are interested, we can develop a variety of simple ways to incorporate mindfulness practices into your daily life – without adding a lot of extra time to your already busy schedule.
-Clients beginning to practice mindfulness have enjoyed stress reduction, reduced anxiety and panic, increased ability to focus, as well as feeling more centered, more connected to themselves and others, and more purposeful.

 Different Levels of Change

-When you are unhappy with how your life is going, or with how you feel about yourself and the world, it's easy to develop ideas that "not being like I am," "getting rid of these parts of me," or "changing into a different sort of person" is "what I have to do" -- to be happy/get unstuck/come out of depression/calm my anxiety/fall in love/feel secure/get a great job... almost any important life goal you can think of.
+When you are unhappy with how your life is going, or with how you feel about yourself and the world, it's easy to develop ideas that "not being like I am," "getting rid of these parts of me," or "changing into a different sort of person" is "what I have to do."

 Any level of real change requires courage and candor -- from both of us -- and a willingness to stay connected to the process even when it may be uncomfortable.
 Whatever levels we find ourselves working on, I will honor your priorities, stay with you at your pace, respect your integrity, while also challenging and inviting you -- in ways serious and playful -- to grow.

-People also sometimes discover that to live the life, and to be the self, they most want to be requires transformation at a deeper level.
+To live the life, and to be the self, we most want to be often requires transformation.
 Healing old wounds, transforming your relationship to your past, diving deep into the well of your creative powers and discovering what you most want in this life -- what some people may think of as fulfilling their true purpose or greatest potential -- these are some of the directions and explorations that comprise deeper level change.

 I am a Licensed Clinical Mental Health Counselor in North Carolina, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
-Post-graduate work includes completing a certificate program of 250 hours training in Gestalt at the Gestalt Institute of Cleveland, 10 years of study in generative trance, generative change, and self-relations work with Dr. Stephen Gilligan, and Creative Mind Coach Certification with Dr. Gilligan.
+Post-graduate work includes: a 250-hour certificate program at the Gestalt Institute of Cleveland, 10 years of study in generative trance, generative change, and self-relations work with Dr. Stephen Gilligan, and Creative Mind Coach Certification with Dr. Gilligan.
 I hold a BFA in Acting from New York University, and an MFA in Creative Writing and Literature from Bennington College.

 On a Personal Note